JavaScript SDK Reference

 • AUTHORIZE: The merchant intends to authorize a payment and place funds on hold after the customer makes a payment.
 Authorized payments are guaranteed for up to 3 days but are available to capture for up to 29 days.
 After the 3-day honor period, the original authorized payment expires and you need to re-authorize the payment.
 You need to make a separate request to capture payments on demand.
 This intent isn't supported when you have more than 1 purchase_unit within your order.

-See authorize a payment and capture funds later.
+See authorize a payment and capture funds laterarrow-up-right.

 • payment_source: Optionally define the payment_source when creating the order.
 This payment source can be paypal, a vault token, card information for PCI-compliant merchants, or alternative payment methods such as blik and apple_pay.
-For more information, see Orders v2 API and payment_source.
+For more information, see Orders v2 APIarrow-up-right and payment_sourcearrow-up-right.

 createSubscription